eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When an Ankaios agent receives an initial message on the Control Interface that is different then the initial `Hello` message containing the supported by the workload Ankaios version or the provided by the message version is not compatible with the one of the agent, the agent shall close the Control Interface connection by sending a `ConnectionClosed` message and discontinuing reading new messages from the workload.
+When an Ankaios agent receives an initial message on the Control Interface that is different to the initial `Hello` message containing the supported Ankaios version by the workload or the provided version in the message is not compatible with the one of the agent, the agent shall:
+* close the Control Interface connection by sending a `ConnectionClosed` message
+* discontinuing reading new messages from the workload.

 Comment:
 The check for the supported by the agent version is done by a central function provided by the common library.